VirtualCareFinder

 BetterHelp

 BetterHelp is the world's largest online therapy platform by therapist count, offering individual therapy via video, phone, or live chat with unlimited asynchronous messaging included.
 Patients are matched with a licensed therapist and can request a new match at any time without additional charge.
-BetterHelp does not accept insurance but its flat-rate pricing is competitive for out-of-pocket therapy.
+As of 2026, BetterHelp accepts insurance through select in-network plans (Aetna, Cigna, UnitedHealthcare, Optum, and regional BCBS plans) — availability varies by state and plan, so confirm coverage during signup — and its flat-rate pricing remains competitive for out-of-pocket therapy.
 Financial assistance is available for eligible patients through the BetterHelp financial aid program.

 Strengths